-Oracle's Zero Data Loss Recovery Appliance is an engineered data-protection solution that helps eliminate Oracle Database data-loss exposure throughout an organization.
-Changes to mission-critical databases are logged to the Recovery Appliance as they occur, enabling customers to recover protected databases to within less than a second of when an outage or ransomware attack occurs.
-An automated, incremental-only approach to backups with validation on the Recovery Appliance eliminates the need for time-consuming full backups and frees database server and administrative resources for production work.
+Oracle Database Zero Data Loss Recovery Appliance is an engineered data protection solution that helps eliminate Oracle Database data loss exposure throughout an organization.
+Changes to mission-critical databases are logged to Recovery Appliance as they occur, enabling customers to recover protected databases to within less than a second of when an outage or ransomware attack occurs.
+An automated, incremental-only approach to backups with validation on Recovery Appliance eliminates the need for time-consuming full backups and frees database server and administrative resources for production work.
 Recovery automation, backup immutability, and a high-availability architecture help organizations meet government requirements for protecting and rapidly recovering crucial data.

 Watch the video (1:47)